-In August 2020, November 2023, the Financial Accounting Standards Board ("FASB") FASB issued ASU 2020-06, 2023-07, Debt with Conversion Segment Reporting (Topic 280), which enhances prior reportable segment disclosure requirements in part by requiring entities to disclose significant expenses related to their reportable segments that are regularly provided to the chief operation decision maker ("CODM") and Other Options (Subtopic 470-20) included within each reported measure of segment profit or loss, an amount and Derivatives and Hedging Contracts in Entity's Own Equity (Subtopic 815-40).
-This ASU (a) simplifies an issuer's accounting description of its composition for convertible instruments by eliminating two other segment items to reconcile to segment profit or loss.
-The guidance also requires disclosure of the three models in ASC 470-20 that require separate accounting CODM's position for embedded conversion features, (b) amends diluted EPS calculations each segment and detail of how the CODM uses financial reporting to access their segment's performance.
-The new guidance is effective for convertible instruments by requiring the use of the if-converted method fiscal years beginning after December 15, 2023 and (c) simplifies the settlement assessment entities are required to perform on contracts that can potentially settle in an entity's own equity by removing certain requirements.
-ASU 2020-06 was required to interim periods within fiscal years beginning after December 15, 2024, and should be adopted on January 1, 2022, applied retrospectively.
-The adoption of this ASU was determined not 2023-07 requires us to be material provide additional disclosures related to our condensed consolidated segments, but otherwise does not materially impact our financial statements.
-Using
+In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280), which enhances prior reportable segment disclosure requirements in part by requiring entities to disclose significant expenses related to their reportable segments that are regularly provided to the chief operation decision maker ("CODM") and included within each reported measure of segment profit or loss, an amount and description of its composition for other segment items to reconcile to segment profit or loss.
+The guidance also requires disclosure of the CODM's position for each segment and detail of how the CODM uses financial reporting to assess their segment's performance.
+The new guidance is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024, and should be applied retrospectively.
+The adoption of ASU 2023-07 requires us to provide additional disclosures related to our segments, but ~~will~~ otherwise ~~does~~ not materially impact our financial statements.

-In December 2023, the modified retrospective method, FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvement to Income Tax Disclosures, to enhance the adoption transparency and decision usefulness of income tax disclosures.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvement to Income Tax Disclosures, to enhance the transparency and decision usefulness of income tax disclosures.
 This provides qualitative and quantitative updates to the rate reconciliation and income taxes paid disclosures, including consistent categories and greater disaggregation of information in the rate reconciliation and disaggregation by jurisdiction of income taxes paid.
 The new guidance is effective for fiscal years beginning after December 15, 2024.
-We are currently evaluating the impact of this ASU resulted in a pre-tax adjustment of \$27.5 million to eliminate the remaining unamortized debt discount within long-term debt accounting standard update on our condensed consolidated balance sheet.
-Also, we recognized the cumulative effect of this change as a \$60.7 million adjustment to the opening balance of retained earnings (accumulated deficit) financial statements and an \$81.9 million adjustment to capital in excess of par in our condensed consolidated statement of changes in equity for year ended December 31, 2022. related disclosures.
+We are currently evaluating the impact of this accounting standard update on our financial statements and related disclosures.